Thomas E. Dewey: Early life and family

 While at the University of Michigan, Dewey joined Phi Mu Alpha Sinfonia, a national fraternity for men of music, and was a member of the Men's Glee Club.
 While growing up in Owosso he was a member of the choir at Christ Episcopal Church.
-He had a deep, baritone voice, and in 1923 he finished in third place in the National Singing Contest.
+He had a deep baritone voice, and in 1923 he finished in third place in the National Singing Contest.
 He briefly considered a career as a professional singer but decided against it after a temporary throat ailment convinced him that such a career would be risky.
 He then decided to pursue a career as a lawyer.
 He also wrote for The Michigan Daily, the university's student newspaper.

-On June 16, 1928, Dewey married Frances Eileen Hutt, whom he met in Chicago in 1923 during a summer singing course at Percy Rector Stephens.
+On June 16, 1928, Dewey married Frances Eileen Hutt.
+They had met in Chicago in 1923, during a summer singing course taught by Percy Rector Stephens.
 A native of Sherman, Texas, who was raised in Sherman and in Sapulpa, Oklahoma, she was valedictorian of her 1920 high school class.
-Hutt was a singer and stage actress; after their marriage she dropped her acting career.
+Hutt was a singer and stage actress; after their marriage she dropped her stage career.
 They had two sons, Thomas E. Dewey Jr. and John Martin Dewey.

 Although Dewey served as a prosecutor and District Attorney in New York City for many years, his home from 1939 until his death was a large farm, called "Dapplemere", near the town of Pawling some 65 mi north of New York City.
 According to biographer Richard Norton Smith, Dewey "loved Dapplemere as [he did] no other place", and Dewey was once quoted as saying that "I work like a horse five days and five nights a week for the privilege of getting to the country on the weekend."
 In 1945, Dewey told a reporter that "my farm is my roots ... the heart of this nation is the rural small town".
 Dapplemere was part of a tight-knit rural community called Quaker Hill, which was known as a haven for the prominent and well-to-do.
 Among Dewey's neighbors on Quaker Hill were reporter and radio broadcaster Lowell Thomas, the Reverend Norman Vincent Peale, and CBS News journalist Edward R. Murrow.

 During his twelve years as governor, Dewey also kept a New York City residence and office in the Roosevelt Hotel.
 Dewey was an active, lifelong member of the Episcopal Church.

 Dewey was a lifelong Republican, and in the 1920s and 1930s, he was a party worker in New York City, eventually rising to become Chair of The New York Young Republican Club in 1931.
 When asked in 1946 why he was a Republican, Dewey replied, "I believe that the Republican Party is the best instrument for bringing sound government into the hands of competent men and by this means preserving our liberties ...
 But there is another reason why I am a Republican.
 I was born one."